BigDataehealthTools/GOAT_v3.1/README.md

 Run MySQL and apache server,

-In the GOAT/settings.py there is this import: import secrets.databases as databases You have to create a folder called secrets containing a script (call it databases or4 connections as you wish as long as you import it correctly) that holds all the connection parameters to your database (host, port, user, dbname...).
+In the GOAT/settings.py there is this import: import secrets.databases as databases.

+You have to create a folder called secrets containing a script that holds all the connection parameters to your database (host, port, user, dbname...).

 Then run these commands in this order: